gramineproject/gramine/Documentation/cloud-deployment.rst

        wget
    python3 -m pip install toml>=0.10

-Graphene requires the kernel to support FSGSBASE x86 instructions.
+Gramine requires the kernel to support FSGSBASE x86 instructions.
 Older Azure Confidential Compute VMs may not contain the required kernel patches and need to be updated.